London Borough of Sutton

 January 2021: 569 accredited landlords

-By January 2022 there were 799 accredited landlords, which is below average when compared to all the London boroughs.
-To find out more about becoming accredited, you can visit the London Landlord Accreditation Scheme website here
+By January 2026 there were 1,364 accredited landlords, which is below average when compared to all the London boroughs.
+To find out more about becoming accredited, you can visit the London Landlord Accreditation Scheme website here.Â

 In addition to training and development, accredited landlords are entitled to various benefits, including discounted licensing fees in some boroughs.
 If you are not already a member, we would encourage you to think about joining!

-You will need planning permission if you are changing your property from a single-family property to a house in multiple occupation (HMO) occupied by more than six people.
+You need planning permission if you are changing your property from a single-family property to a house in multiple occupation (HMO) occupied by more than six people.
 HMOs occupied by more than six people fall within ‘sui-generis’ use for which planning permission is required.
 You also need planning permission if you a splitting up a property into smaller self-contained units of accommodation.

-We certainly can.
-We understand the challenges of being a private landlord and so we have developed a Landlord Suppliers Directory to provide you with access to the goods and services you need.
+We understand the challenges of being a private landlord and have created a Landlord Suppliers Directory to help you find the goods and services you need.
 The Directory concentrates on businesses that operate in the London area.

-Whether you a looking for a letting agent, want a property inventory for a new tenancy or fire risk assessment, we have got it covered – and far more besides!
+Whether you a looking for a letting agent, need a fire risk assessment or an EPC, we have got it covered – and far more besides!

 As the leading experts in property licensing, we also offer a range of services ourselves.
-From handling the licence application process to advice on new HMO developments, we can help to ensure your property business remains compliant.
-If you need assistance, please drop us a line and see if we can help!
+From handling the licence application process to representation at First-tier Tribunal appeals, we help to ensure your property business remains compliant.
+If you need assistance, please drop us a line.

 You can contact the council at: